-Audit Findings Database for the Collection and Analysis of Documents Submitted by Internal Audit Departments
+• Audit Findings Database for the Collection and Analysis of Documents Submitted by Internal Audit Departments

-The Internal Audit Oversight and Training Section has been collecting various audit documents from the executive branch agencies that have internal audit departments.
-In the spring of FY16, the audit findings database was completed.
-Information is regularly being entered into the database for analysis of the following different categories: findings; audit plan completion; risk assessment completion; and submission of audit charters.
-This information will be categorized and compiled into various reports to provide internal audit departments with information that can be used for future audit planning and improve internal audit processes.
+The Internal Audit Oversight and Training Section has been collecting various audit documents from executive branch agency internal audit departments.
+This information, which is entered into a database for analysis of findings, is categorized and compiled into different reports to provide internal audit departments with information that can be used for future audit planning and improve internal audit processes.